Usaid-Bin-Rehan/Universities_Admission/Italian Universities/Requirement.md

 8. Passport
   i.
-Type the Number on the box or upload a pdf of a few pages (should have a sign of yours) ii. write issued by NADRA or Pakistan
+Type the Number on the box or upload a pdf of a few pages (should have a sign of yours) ii. write issued by NADRA or Pakistan iii. the minimum expiry date should be at least 6 - 12 months during the application process or admission in the University
-9. Letter of Recommendation from Professors
+10. Letter of Recommendation from Professors